 COMPLIANCE 1.
 Working with Children 1.
 Licensee to ensure it complies with Working with Children Check in accordance with Child Protection (Prohibited Employment) Act 1998.
-2. Licensee to ensure it complies with Council's health and food handling procedures.
-E.g. Attend Council run Food Management.
-4. Building, Fire & Safety Handling course.
-3. To comply and be familiar with relevant Council policies, plans of management.
-4. Licensor is responsible for building structure and licensee is responsible for provision of fire extinguishers/blankets, exit 5.
-Disability access or plan signage, and evacuation plans.
-5. If Licensee undertakes major improvement to the facility, disable access will be a requirement.
-6. To comply and be familiar with relevant Council policies / temporary structures. guidelines.
+2. Health and Food handling 2.
+Licensee to ensure it complies with Council's health and food handling procedures.
+E.g. Attend Council run Food Handling course.
+3. Council's policies.
+Plans of 3.
+To comply and be familiar with relevant Council policies, Management. plans of management.
+4. Building, Fire & Safety 4.
+Licensor is responsible for building structure and licensee is responsible for provision of fire extinguishers/blankets, exit signage, and evacuation plans.
+5. Disability access or plan 5.
+If Licensee undertakes major improvement to the facility, disable access will be a requirement.
+6. Banner, advertising and 6.
+To comply and be familiar with relevant Council policies / temporary structures. guidelines.
 7. Environmental, noise, 7.
-Ensure members, users and spectators take into account pollution surrounding residents' enjoyment and ensure all machines are operated with Australian Standards.
-8. Injury Management System.
-8. To have in place an injury management procedure and reporting system and a first aid emergency procedure and practice.
+Ensure members, users and spectators take into account pollution surrounding residents' enjoyment and ensure all machines are ponution operated with Australian Standards.
+8. Injury Management System. o 8.
+To have in place an injury management procedure and 9 Occupation Health & Safety reporting system and a first aid emergency procedure and Act. practice.
 9. To comply and be familiar with relevant legislation.
-Breaches of Essential terms Use & hours of operation Payment of licence fee Utility charges and costs Neighbour quiet enjoyment / surrounds.
+Breaches of Essential terms Use & hours of operation Payment of licence fee Utility charges and costs ~ Neighbour quiet enjoyment / surrounds.
 Costs Licensee to bear the legal costs (50%) associated with the preparation and finalisation of the licence.
 This is to include the Department of Land & Water Conservation's notification fees (if required).
-Licensor to pay for 100% of valuation costs Licence is prepared in accordance with the "guide for preparation of Lease or licence over reserves in respect of which consent is to be sought under section 102 Crown Lands Act 1989."
-NOTIFICATION Licensee to provide the address for formal service of notice for breaches of conditions of licence.
+Licensor to pay for 100% of valuation costs Licence is prepared in accordance with the "guide for preparation of Lease or licence over reserves in respect of which consent is to be NOTIFICATION sought under section 102 Crown Lands Act 1989."
+NOTIFICATION Notice to be delivered to Licensee to provide the address for formal service of notice for breaches of conditions of licence.